 — Charlton Athletic FC (@CAFCofficial) May 28, 2019

 On the flip side, the play-offs can be unspeakably cruel as well.
-Leeds United, who had been in the top two for much of the past season having played some scintillating football, dropped down to third place in the final weeks, condemning them to the mini-tournament of death.
-Frank Lampard’s Derby™ passed down the sentence to Marcelo Bielsa and his boys, ensuring they remain confined in the Championship for another campaign.
+Leeds United, who had been in the top two for much of last season having played some scintillating football, dropped down to third place in the final weeks, condemning them to the mini-tournament of death.
+Frank Lampard’s Derby™ passed down the sentence to Marcelo Bielsa and his boys, ensuring they remained confined to the Championship for another campaign.

 There is a not-so-outlandish argument that the third best team in the league deserves promotion over any of the sides three places below them.
-When Derby went up through the play-offs after finishing sixth in 2007, they subsequently went on to be the worst team in the Premier League, winning a solitary game before going straight back down.
-Two years ago Huddersfield Town rose to the top tier with a negative goal difference.
-And this year third-placed Leeds will remain in the Championship while fifth-placed Villa will cash that juicy nine-figure cheque.
+When Derby went up through the play-offs after finishing sixth in 2007, they subsequently went on to be the worst ever team in the Premier League, winning a solitary game before going straight back down.
+Three years ago Huddersfield Town rose to the top tier with a negative goal difference.
+As already mentioned, last year third-placed Leeds were arguably the best team but remained in the Championship while fifth-placed Villa cashed that juicy nine-figure cheque.

 Another format might allow for staid meritocracy, but we wouldn’t trade anything for the drama, buzz and delirium of the play-offs.
 Not a chance.